**Alt Text:** Two professionals engaged in discussion seated in a modern data center with glowing servers in the background.

 Community building, simply put, is about creating a space where individuals connect over shared interests, values, or goals.
 Think of it as being the social glue or the hummus at a New York City rooftop party—no one knows why it’s there, but it holds everything together beautifully.

-“Community building isn’t about bringing people together; its about weaving a network of mutual backing and shared aspirations, — informed by impressions collected from Jane Smith’s circles, a renowned community strategist and author of Tribal Talks.
+“Community building isn’t about bringing people together; its about weaving a network of mutual support and shared aspirations, — informed by impressions collected from Jane Smith’s circles, a renowned community strategist and author of Tribal Talks.

 Why Should I Start a Community?